vijaysharma9/wpjmcl/readme.txt

 = 1.8.0 =
 * Added show_more and show_pagination arguments to the main shortcode.
-* Added multi-select funtionality for categories for resume submission + resume filtering.
+* Added multi-select funtionality for categories for company submission + company filtering.
 * Added filter for required/optional labels.
-* Added ability for guests to submit resumes (but they cannot edit them!).
+* Added ability for guests to submit companies (but they cannot edit them!).
-* Added tighter integration with the Job Applications plugin (so applications through resume manager can be saved in the database).
+* Added tighter integration with the Job Applications plugin (so applications through company manager can be saved in the database).
 Requires Applications 1.5.0.
 * Added confirmation when removing education and experience.
 * Fix - tinymce type checking.
 * Tweak - Filter to disable chosen: job_manager_chosen_enabled (same as job manager core)
-* Tweak - submit_resume_form_submit_button_text filter.
+* Tweak - submit_company_form_submit_button_text filter.
 * Tweak - Pick up search_category from querystring to set default/selected category.
 * Tweak - Added step input to submission form.

 = 1.7.8 =
-* the_candidate_video HTTPS fix.
+* the_company_metavideo HTTPS fix.
 * Add remove link to existing education/links.
 * Improved uninstall script.

 = 1.7.7 =
-* Added dropdown to select resume submission page instead of slug option.
+* Added dropdown to select company submission page instead of slug option.
-* Added 'add resume' link to candidate dashboard.
+* Added 'add company' link to company dashboard.

 = 1.7.6 =
 * Support skills for other field types.
-* When creating a resume, copy candidate name to WP Profile (if not yet set).
+* When creating a company, copy company name to WP Profile (if not yet set).

 = 1.7.5 =
-* Fix access checks for guest posted resumes.
+* Fix access checks for guest posted companies.
 * Use ICL_LANGUAGE_CODE.

 = 1.7.4 =